Dog's Life: Gameplay

+Jake can interact with the game’s many characters in various ways, such as: chasing, shaking and throwing chickens, stealing sausages, and shaking kittens.

 Plot

-The game opens in Clarksville, a city located in the American countryside.
-One day the protagonist, Jake the flatulent American Foxhound, witnesses Daisy, a Labrador Retriever, whom he has a crush on, being taken away by dog-catchers and resolves to rescue her.
-He follows them from the small town of Clarksville, to a mountain resort called Lake Minniwahwah, and finally to Boom City, using information gained from overhearing conversations between humans to track them down.
-Throughout his adventure, he is continually harassed by Killer, a Dobermann belonging to a dog catcher.
+The game opens in Clarksville, a small town located in the American countryside.
+Jake, a flatulent American Foxhound, witnesses Daisy, a Labrador Retriever whom he has a crush on, being taken away by dog catchers and resolves to rescue her.
+Using information gained from overhearing conversations between humans, he tracks the dog catchers from Clarksville to the Lake Minniwahwah mountain resort, and finally to Boom City.
+Throughout his adventure, he is continually harassed by Killer, a Dobermann belonging to one of the dog catchers.

 Eventually it is revealed that Miss Peaches, head of a cat food company, is arranging for dogs to be caught and smuggled to a factory where they will be made into her cat food.
 Jake ultimately makes it to the dog pound, and after rescuing a number of dogs and bribing Killer with bones, gains entry to the factory.
 There, he manages to prevent Daisy from being killed by the machinery as she is taken through it on a conveyor belt, only for Miss Peaches to appear with a shotgun.
 Jake farts, sending her falling onto the conveyor belt, killing her and turning her into cat food.

 The epilogue reveals that all the stolen dogs were saved and that Jake and Daisy are together.